-The CHCSLMA Leadership and Management Advancement course consists of four learning modules developed to promote optimal leadership and management skills through innovative teaching/learning strategies.
+The PCHCSLMA Leadership and Management course consists of four learning modules developed to promote optimal leadership and management skills through innovative teaching/learning strategies.
 This course offers both on-campus and online components within one course, with an integration of active learning experiences through case-based and participatory strategies.
 Each module is facilitated by an instructor who is a content expert, which includes community instructors from a variety of professions.
-Academy participants will present an aspect of their leadership plans or a case study to an audience at the end of the sixteen week period, as well as receive a Leadership and Management Advancement Certificate.
+Academy participants will present an aspect of their leadership plans or a case study to an audience at the end of the eight-week period.

-This 3-week module focuses on a self-assessment of individual leadership characteristics and qualities.
-An overview of well recognized leadership theories will also be provided, with an integration of participant generated cases for application of the theories.
-The module will include readings on the theories and students will post additional related resources that they have found meaningful during this segment.
+This 2-week module focuses on a self-assessment of individual leadership characteristics and qualities.
+An overview of well-recognized leadership theories will also be discussed, with an integration of multidisciplinary and interprofessional cases for application of the theories.
+The module will include readings on the theories and students will post additional related resources that they find meaningful during this segment.